-If you are interested in doing PhD studies at the Faculty of Applied Economics of the University of Antwerp, you should check the following information:
+If you are interested in doing PhD studies at the Faculty of Business and Economics of the University of Antwerp, you should check the following information:

 1. Administrative scenario for a PhD student (step by step guide of the Antwerp Doctoral School)

 This scenario informs you on how to become a PhD student, admission and enrolment, language regulations etc.